 The following article looks at the emotional involvement of Texas prosecutors in the executions of their defendants.
 The next to the last paragraph compares their commitment to getting the execution over to Calaphas, the prosecutor of Christ.
 Oddly, the prosecutors in this state display similar properties.
 Calaphas is no hero to Christians, yet, ironically, Bible-belt Texans would condemn Calaphas behavior while apparently approving it in their state prosecutors.
-It appears that they ...
+It appears that they are ...
 Full Story

 Rick Perry: The Best Little Whore In Texas The Texas governor has one driving passion: selling off government to the highest bidder By Matt Taibbi October 26, 2011 8:00 AM ET In an era when there's exponentially more money in politics than we've ever seen before, Perry is the candidate who is exponentially more willing than we've ever seen before to whore himself out for that money.
-On the human level he is a nonpersonality, an ...
+On the human level he is a nonpersonality, an almost perfect cipher ...
 Full Story

 I’ll believe corporations are people when Texas executes one.

 Toss That Salad...Out!
 Salmonella Concerns Prompt Bagged Greens Recall A finished package of spinach tested as likely tainted with salmonella in Washington, and bagged greens-maker Taylor Farms has issued a voluntary, precautionary recall of 3,265 cases of several of their salad blends.
 Taylor Farms has nine processing plants in the U.S., including three in California, and one in Mexico.
 They are based in Salinas, California.
-The salads are sold under various brand names including ...
+The salads are sold under various brand names including Fresh ...
 Full Story

 By John W. Whitehead September 14, 2011 "Troy Davis has three major strikes against him.
 First, he is an African-American man.
 Second, he was charged with killing a white police officer.
-And third, he is in Georgia."—Author and journalist Amy Goodman There is nothing moral or just about the death penalty—certainly not the way it is implemented in America, and anyone who says otherwise is either deluding themselves or trying to ...
+And third, he is in Georgia."—Author and journalist Amy Goodman There is nothing moral or just about the death penalty—certainly not the way it is implemented in America, and anyone who says otherwise is either deluding themselves or trying to get elected by appearing ...
 Full Story

 As part of an ongoing series throughout the fall, The National Football Foundation & College Hall of Fame posts This Week in College Football History, which takes a look back at some of college football's landmark moments over the last 141 years.
-FEATURED MOMENT: December 5, 1992- In the first-ever SEC Championship Game, 2010 College Football Hall of Fame inductee coach Gene Stallings led second-ranked Alabama past College Football Hall of Famer Steve Spurrier and ...
+FEATURED MOMENT: December 5, 1992- In the first-ever SEC Championship Game, 2010 College Football Hall of Fame inductee coach Gene Stallings led second-ranked Alabama past College Football Hall of Famer Steve Spurrier and No. 12 Florida, ...
 Full Story